Reptiles

 Our cold-blooded cognition lab is interested in how reptiles see the world, how they learn about their environment and how they use and retain this information.
 We do a whole variety of studies investigating intelligence in reptiles.
 We are interested in all species but primarily work with red-footed tortoises and bearded dragons at the University.

-“Reptiles have long been considered to be sluggish and stupid, however, our research has revealed that they possess an impressive suite of cognitive abilities”
+Research has revealed that reptiles possess an impressive suite of cognitive abilities

 One of our bearded dragons taking part in a study at the University